-This three-year plan will provide faster speeds for numerous neighborhoods across our service area.
+This will provide faster speeds for numerous neighborhoods across our service area.
 While we continue to improve connections in remote areas through the Alaska Plan, our Fiber to the Home project will upgrade existing copper connections to fiber to best meet the community’s growing technology needs.

 We will soon be upgrading from copper to fiber to future-proof our network.
 During the project you will see construction crews in your neighborhood.
 This project will upgrade your individual service connections in two phases:

 Complete the form below so we can notify you when fiber is available for your address.